consultant, analyst, author, and speaker Terry Wohlers is

 For two decades, Wohlers has served as a voice in the additive manufacturing industry.
 Wohlers has been cited by Bloomberg Businessweek, CNBC, CNNMoney, Computerworld, Discovery News from the Discovery Channel, The Economist, Financial Times, Fortune, and Inc. magazine.
 He has been included in articles published by Investor's Business Daily, Newsweek (Japan), Reuters, Scientific American, ScienceNews, WIRED, and countless domestic and foreign magazines, journals, and newspapers.
 Forbes published an interview with Wohlers in November 2011 and an article about him in March 2012.

+In April 2014, he appeared on CNBC's Fast Money program.
 In July 2012, Wohlers was included in a USA Today article that was published on the front page of the Money section.
 The following day, Wohlers was interviewed live by CBS Radio News.
 A day later, he was included in an article published by The Wall Street Journal.
-He has been interviewed twice by National Public Radio (NPR), CCTV News (Beijing, China), and Bloomberg TV.
+He has been interviewed by CCTV News (Beijing, China) and twice by National Public Radio (NPR).

-In August 2013, he appeared on a Bloomberg TV news program.
+In April 2014, he appeared on the CNBC Fast Money program and a Fox Business broadcast, as well as a Bloomberg TV news program in August 2013.
 In May 2013, an interview by Wohlers was broadcast on an MSMBC program called Your Business.
 In November 2011, Wohlers was part of a Business News Network (BNN) program that was broadcast live, nationwide in Canada.
 In June 2010, Sky News (Australia) conducted a live, nationwide interview broadcast with Wohlers.
 In January 2012, Bloomberg published an audio interview with him.
 In October 2001, Wohlers served as analyst on a fast-paced television news morning show titled Business Now on ABC.

 In 2007, more than 1,000 industry professionals from around the world selected Wohlers as the #1 most influential person in rapid product development and additive manufacturing.
 The results were published in TCT Magazine (UK) as part of its TCT Top 25 Influential People survey.

 Wohlers has authored nearly 400 books, magazine articles, and technical papers on engineering and manufacturing automation.
 Also, he has been given the opportunity to speak to thousands of engineers, scientists, and executives around the world.
-Wohlers has given nearly 100 keynote presentations on five continents in cities ranging from Helsinki and Pretoria to Beijing and Kuala Lumpur.
+Wohlers has given 110 keynote presentations on five continents in cities ranging from Helsinki and Pretoria to Beijing and São Paulo.
 He has visited more than 200 organizations worldwide to witness their capabilities, best practices, and challenges.

 Wohlers is a partner of the National Additive Manufacturing Innovation Institute (NAMII), a $70 million initiative funded by the U.S. government and industry and academic partners.
 This important national program was announced and launched in Q3 2012.